remotesynth/certifiedfreshevents/content/categories/software/_index.md

 color: sky
 ---

-The sessions listed here will introduce you to new languages, tools, or methodologies you can use to write and ship better code.
-Want to level up?
-You're in the right place!
+The sessions listed here will introduce you to languages, tools, or ideas you can use to level up.
+Many of these sessions touch on core concepts essential to modern development, such as scalable architecture and managing projects with Git.
+With such a range of topics, there’s something for developers of all levels.